wanclin/wanclin.github.io/_pages/about.md

 I am a self-motivated and curious learner, constantly expanding my toolkit.
 Beyond my current skills, I’m deeply interested in the intersection of technology, neuroscience, and mental health.

-* 💡 **AI in Mental Health**: I'm exploring how machine learning can be applied—appropriately, effectively, and ethically—to predict mental health outcomes.
-I'm also interested in how generative AI can be integrated into mHealth interventions to support mental well-being.
+* 💡 **AI in Mental Health**: I am exploring how machine learning can be applied—responsibly, effectively, and ethically—to improve early identification of mental health risk, support timely intervention, and enhance population mental health research.

 * 🧠 **Neuroscience of Mental Disorders**: I'm eager to deepen my understanding of fMRI and related methods to uncover the neural mechanisms underlying mental illness.

-* 📈 **Advanced Quantitative Methods**: I'm actively developing skills in longitudinal data analysis (e.g., GLMM, GBTM, DLNM), multilevel modeling, and structural equation modeling to better analyze complex mental health data.
+* 📈 **Advanced Quantitative Methods**: I'm actively developing skills in longitudinal data analysis (e.g., GLMM, GEE, latent growth curve modeling, cross-lagged panel models, marginal structural models), multilevel modeling, and structural equation modeling.
+My goal is to leverage rigorous quantitative approaches to investigate complex public health and mental health questions.

 ## Open to Collaboration 🤝

 As an early-career scholar eager to contribute to the academic world, I welcome collaborations on wide ranges of topics including:

 * Mental Health & Psychiatric Epidemiology
+* Suicide Prevention
 * Perinatal, Maternal, and Child Health
-* Suicide Prevention
 * Substance Use
 * Climate Change and Health
 * mHealth & Digital Behavior Change Interventions